OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 Here's an example of four NPCs that require you speak to them and complete their quests in order.
 Liv will give out a reward of a 2 star Flint Knife, which Vivica will accept and give the Rahshahs quest to bring him Deer Stew in exchange for Coins.
 The Jarl then rewards you for helping them all with an Iron Sword.

 Liv is set up in a way that only the first 5 players there will get the Knife and the rewardText.
-Other players when talking to this npc will still be able to receive the "liv" key but will not be given the reward and will only see the defaultText once the limit is reached.
+Other players when talking to this NPC will still be able to receive the "liv" key but will not be given the reward and will only see the defaultText once the limit is reached.
 Again, note the difference between rewardKey and interactKey.
 Since Liv does not have any requiredKeys nor require a giveItem to give a reward you will never see the InteractText used, so it is not specified here.

 Vivica is set up such that you must speak first to liv before you can see her interactText.
 When giving her the requested item she will say the rewardText.
 After this quest is completed Vivica will return to saying her defaultText.
 Since the ``interactKeyType`` is not specified it will default to "Player".
 So every player will be able get the reward key.